stoufferlab/annual-plant-dynamics/README.md

 # Annual-Plant Population Dynamics

-This repository contains code to support the unpublished study *A critical examination of models of annual-plant population dynamics and density-dependent fecundity*.
+This repository contains code to support the unpublished study *A critical examination of models of annual-plant population dynamics and density-dependent fecundity* by Daniel B. Stouffer (daniel.stouffer@canterbury.ac.nz).

-Please email Daniel Stouffer (daniel.stouffer@canterbury.ac.nz)with any questions.

 ## Organization
 The repository provides two example scripts (`simulate.two.species.model.R` and `fit.response.surface.data.R`) and additional scripts in [lib](lib/) which provide utility functions used therein.